JacobDFrank/port2/src/pages/Thought at Work/index.md

 tags: 'Design / Dev/ Manager'
 volume: '-2'
 homeImage: 'tawCover'
-timePeriod: 'Fall 2016 to Present'
+timePeriod: 'Annually, Completed Each Fall'
 ---

 ####The Project
 Creation of a design conference website.
 Tasked with forming a team and building a design conference website from ground up.
-The Thought at Work Design Conference 2017 website is a project almost complete with dozens of late nights spent on it.
+The Thought at Work Design Conference 2017 website is a project completed with dozens of late nights spent on it.

 <br/>